 From time to time, Stifel may receive compensation from thirdparty vendors or dealers in the way of volume discounts that are paid to firms that place several million dollars' worth of securities with the issuer.
 Volume discounts can take into account investments made across both brokerage and Advisory accounts.
-For example, Stifel may receive volume discounts from sponsors/issuers of structured products as well as from various Funds made available to brokerage and/or Advisory accounts.
-Our other affiliates may also be compensated in connection with other non-Fund products in which our Client assets are invested.
-For example, some of our affiliates also issue investment products, such as brokered certificates of deposit ("CDs") which are made available for purchase on the Stifel platform.
-Stifel may limit the purchase of such products in its Programs at any time, in its sole discretion.
-If such products are allowed in an Advisory Program, Stifel rebates an amount representing the pro-rated fee or other compensation received (if any) by our affiliate in connection with those products held in Clients retirement accounts.
-Stifel may also decide, in its sole discretion, to provide similar rebates to non-retirement accounts in discretionary Programs if the products are allowed in discretionary Programs.
-Stifel generally will not provide rebates for such products held by non-retirement accounts in nondiscretionary Programs.
+For example, we may receive volume discounts from sponsors/issuers of structured products as well as Funds made available in our brokerage and/or Advisory accounts.
+Our affiliates may also be compensated for non-Fund products in which our Clients' assets are invested.
+For example, some of our affiliates may issue investment products, such as brokered certificates of deposits ("CDs"), which are made available for purchase on our platform.
+We may limit the purchase of such products in our Programs at any time, in our sole discretion.
+If such products are allowed in an Advisory Program, we rebate an amount representing the pro-rated fee or other compensation received (if any) by our affiliate in connection with those products held in Client's retirement accounts.
+We may also decide, in our sole discretion, to provide similar rebates to nonretirement accounts in discretionary Programs if such Funds are otherwise allowed in the relevant Program.
+We generally will not provide rebates for such products held by non-retirement accounts in our non-discretionary Programs.
 Clients should understand that rebates are determined retroactively, based on the value of the product (e.g., fund shares) in the Client account as of a pre-determined date (typically at month-end), and are paid a quarter or more in arrears (without interest).
-Moreover, Stifel's rebating process only reviews whether a product is held in Advisory accounts as of the beginning of the month and, thereafter, assumes that each such product is held (or not held) in the account(s) for the remainder of the month.
-As such, an eligible Advisory account that purchases a product other than on the first business day of the month will not receive any rebate for that month, and similarly, an eligible Advisory account that sells a product in the middle of the month will receive a rebate for the entire month even though the position was only held for part of the month.
+Moreover, our process only reviews whether a product is held in Advisory accounts as of the beginning of the month and, thereafter, assumes that each such product is held (or not held) in the account(s) for the remainder of the month.
+As such, an eligible Advisory account that purchases a product other than on the first business day of the month will not receive any rebate for that month and, similarly, an eligible Advisory account that sells a product in the middle of the month will receive a rebate for the entire month even though the position was only held for part of the month.

 Notwithstanding, some investment products (e.g., brokered CDs) may not have any imbedded fees that can be rebated back to the Client, even where such products are held in an Advisory account.
 Clients should carefully consider any and all disclosures provided in connection with transactions in such products.
-Clients investing in Stifel brokered CDs authorize deposits in the appropriate Affiliated Bank (as defined under Other Financial Industry Affiliations below and acknowledge the benefits that Stifel, the Affiliated Bank, Century, and the

-Financial Advisor derive from the Stifel brokered CDs as disclosed in applicable offering documents.
+Clients investing in Stifel brokered CDs authorize deposits in the appropriate Affiliate Bank (defined in the section OTHER FINANCIAL INDUSTRY AFFILIATIONS below) and acknowledge the benefits that Stifel, the Affiliated Bank, and the Financial Advisor derive from the Stifel brokered CDs as disclosed in applicable offering documents.
 With respect to retirement accounts, such deposits will bear a reasonable rate of interest as required by 29 C.F.R.
 Section 2550.408b-4(b)(2).
 Please contact your Financial Advisor for additional information.